COMPARING THE BIBLE AND THE QUR'AN

 Islamic Shariah is complete only with recourse to both the Qur'an and the Sunnah.
 (Habib Ur Rahman Azami, p.
 5)

 How, when and what to pray, what to do on Hajj, circumcision, the signs of the hour, the story of Hagar, in fact most of the essential Islamic practices and beliefs come from the Sunnah (practices) of Muhammad.
-The Sunnah is essential to Islam but it does not come from the Qur'an but the Hadith and Sira.
+The Sunnah is essential to Islam but it does not come from the Qur'an but the books of the Hadith and Sira.
 Again, this is not the case with the Bible.
-The Bible has everything a Christian needs.
 The Bible fully declares what God has done to save us and bring glory to himself and how we are to live.
 It is the basis for our wisdom and defines our liberty.
-Therefore to compare the Bible to the Qur'an alone is misleading and inaccurate.
+Therefore to compare the Bible to the Qur'an alone is misleading and inaccurate; we must include these other Islamic books.

-The Bible is complete because it contains the Torah, the law of Moses, the Psalms of David, the Wisdom of Solomon, the prophetic books of Isaiah, Jeremiah, Ezekiel, Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah and Malachi.
+The Bible is complete because it contains the Torah (the law of Moses) the Psalms of David, the books of Solomon, the prophetic books of Isaiah, Jeremiah, Ezekiel, Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah and Malachi.
 It has the gospel of Jesus from Matthew, Mark, Luke and John, and the writings of the apostles of the Messiah.
+The Bible is not one book but a collection of many books from many prophets.

 |Law of Moses

-Christians believe all the prophets and make no distinction between them, therefore, they read all of the prophets, and because they read all of the prophets they lack nothing.
+Christians believe all the prophets and make no distinction between them, therefore, they read all of the prophets.
+What Christians believe about God comes from reading all of the prophets.
+The prophets build on each other and are meant to be read together, and together they give us God’s complete message.
+This is why the Bible is complete.

-Some facts on the Hadith.
+The Hadith.
 The word "hadith" means an account or news about something.
 A hadith can vary in length from a sentence to a full page.
 In Islam the main subject of the Hadith is what Muhammad did and said, that is, the Hadith contain the Sunnah.
 There are many large collections of Hadith.
-Prof. Masud-ul-Hasan explains what the main collections are:
+Prof. Masud-ul-Hasan explains main collections:

 The recognised collection of Hadith on the "Musannaf" pattern are the collections of: